eecs-330/winter2020/pages/_assignments/hw6.md

 Now, in order to run the assignment, all you have to do is run `npm start` in the terminal while in the project directory.
 Open a browser window to [localhost:8080](http://localhost:8080) and you should see the webpage! *As long as you keep the server running in the background, you should just need to refresh the browser window to see your saved changes happen.*

+Unless you're curious (in which case you should look through `server.js`), *don't worry about how this all works* - you might fall down an unfortunate rabbit-hole.

 ### Lighthouse

 ![Lighthouse Score Report: Accessibility Score 61 out of 100][lighthouse-img]

-For this assignment, we will be using the [Lighthouse][Lighthouse] Chrome extension as measure of webpage accessibility (sorry, this does mean you are required to be using Chrome).
+For this assignment, we will be using the [Lighthouse][Lighthouse] Chrome extension as measure of webpage accessibility (sorry, this does mean you are required to use Chrome for this assignment).
 The reason that we're using a server is that Lighthouse doesn't run on local HTML files.

 Once your server is running and you have the page open, open Chrome's developer tools and navigate to the "audits" tab.
 There, you should be able to generate a report with Lighthouse.

+### Your Task

 The score that we care about here is Accessibility.
 If your webpage scores a 100, you'll get full points for this part of the assignment.
-Feel free to edit any and all files in order to accomplish this - part of the challenge of this assignment is reading through the files to figure out how the interface works and why the accessibility problems are occurring.
+Feel free to edit **any** and **all** files in order to accomplish this (except for `server.js`).
+Part of the challenge of this assignment is parsing all the files that we've previously ignored to figure out how the interface works.

+*Hint*: Once you open the folder and look at the HTML, the first question you should ask yourself is *how exactly are we generating the artist cards?* You will likely need to look up some JS documentation for this - a skill vital to any debugging, not just accessibility.

-Note: *Just because your webpage scores highly doesn't necessarily mean it's truly accessible.* Lighthouse also gives many suggestions for accessibility improvements outside the scope of what they consider easily identifyable.
+*Just because your webpage scores highly doesn't necessarily mean it's truly accessible.* Lighthouse also gives many suggestions for accessibility improvements outside the scope of what they consider easily identifyable.
 Try to follow WCAG AA guidelines as closely as possible when fixing your page!

 ### Submission & Grading